caotic123/Magenta-Languange/README.md

 # TYPES

-Magenta don't have complete system of types but the compiles don't check all possibilites of erros because types this means that you don't need declare types of variables.
+Magenta don't have complete system of types but the compiler doesn't check all possibilities of errors this means that you don't need declare types of variables.

 Consider this code: